 Teens (Ages 13 to 19)

 This is the Edgar cut age group.
 A barber from Kyle, Texas, told NBC News he does at least seven Edgar haircuts a day.
 Clients who typically order the Edgar are young people, ranging from 5th graders to high school seniors.
-(Source: wearemitu.com) Teens can rock bold styles — the blowout taper, fluffy Edgar, designs/etchings, spiky top, and more.
+(Source: wearemitu.com) Teens can rock bold styles, the blowout taper, fluffy Edgar, designs and etchings, spiky top, and more.
 This is the age where personal style really kicks in.

 Frank G. Pérez, associate professor of communication at the University of Texas at El Paso, told the Dallas Morning News: “This is a typical case of how each generation creates its own identity with its own tastes and style.
 It’s their way to say ‘this is who we are, we are the youth and we are the future.'”
 (Source: klaq.com)